 What does self-efficacy mean anyway?

-Self-efficacy is the ability of a person to achieve a desired goal with his or her own abilities.
+Self-efficacy is the ability of a person to achieve a desired goal using his or her own abilities.
 Especially in our fast-paced and often unpredictable working world, it is of particular importance for teams to promote the self-efficacy of individual team members.
 In this way, the foundation for an agile mindset is laid and long-term success is ensured.

 1) Become aware of what is already working